Winter Car Check at Just £86 – Save £54 from standard price.

 Your battery has a tough job during the cold winter months.
 Your vehicle’s engine requires more power to start when the temperatures are colder and those temperatures make it harder for your battery to provide power.

-Anti freeze replace
+Anti freeze Top Up

 Your vehicle’s anti-freeze level is important during the cold, winter months.
 Its’ job is to cool the car’s engine, as well as protect it from freezing in cold weather.

 Winter certainly puts your car’s wipers to the test.
 Tough winter weather, grime and the repeated swiping against the windshield can get the better of the wipers’ rubber blade.